Professionalism Policy

 2. Advanced Pharmacy Practice Experience (APPE): Experiences within a variety of practice settings designed to enhance and refine student performance in pharmacy practice and direct patient care and to expose students to a variety of career pathways.

-3. Professionalism Concerns Report (PCR): A mechanism to work with pharmacy students in the development of professional behavior which includes examples of actions that are not consistent with expectations for professionalism for pharmacy students.
-Rapid turnaround of feedback to pharmacy students whenever information becomes available is a goal of this evaluation process.
+3. Professionalism Concerns Report (PCR): A mechanism used to support pharmacy students in the development of professional behavior by documenting actions or behaviors that are inconsistent with expectations for professionalism.
+Timely communication and feedback to pharmacy students is a goal of this process.

 Policy

 Professionalism is fundamental to the practice of pharmacy and is a core competency of the UCSF PharmD curriculum.
-Faculty and members of the School administration support the development of professionalism through advising, mentoring and feedback, and by serving as role models.
-This process is inherently interactive, with the goal of helping students who need assistance developing their professional skills.
+Faculty and members of the School administration support the development of professionalism through advising, mentoring, and feedback, and by serving as role models.
+This process is inherently interactive, with the goal of helping students who need assistance develop their professional skills.

-Faculty and members of the School administration who are concerned about the behavior of a pharmacy student are expected to meet with the pharmacy student to make suggestions for improvement.
-If the behavior is repeated or is of a serious nature, a Professionalism Concerns Report (PCR) should be filed.
+Faculty and members of the School administration are encouraged to provide timely feedback and guidance to pharmacy students regarding professionalism concerns and, when appropriate, meet with the student to discuss suggestions for improvement.
+If the behavior is repeated, significant, or otherwise warrants formal documentation, a PCR will be filed.

-Instances of academic dishonesty including but not limited to cheating, fabrication, plagiarism, theft or forgery, whether in an examination or other course obligation should be addressed through the School of Pharmacy Policy on Student Misconduct in Academic Studies.
+Instances of academic dishonesty including but not limited to cheating, fabrication, plagiarism, theft or forgery, whether in an examination or other course obligation, should be addressed by both the PCR process as well as through the School of Pharmacy Policy on Student Misconduct in Academic Studies.

 Procedure